Michael Nesmith: Early life

-Nesmith was born in Houston in 1942.
-He was an only child; his parents, Warren and Bette Nesmith (née McMurray), divorced when he was four.
-His mother married Robert Graham in 1962, and they remained married until 1975.
-Nesmith and his mother moved to Dallas to be closer to her family.
-She took temporary jobs ranging from clerical work to graphic design, eventually attaining the position of executive secretary at Texas Bank and Trust.
-When Nesmith was 13, his mother invented the typewriter correction fluid later known commercially as Liquid Paper.
-Over the next 25 years, she built the Liquid Paper Corporation into an international company, which she sold to Gillette in 1979 for $48 million.
-She died a few months later at the age of 56.
+Nesmith was born in Houston on December 30, 1942.
+He was an only child; his parents, Warren Nesmith and Bette Nesmith Graham (née McMurray), divorced in 1946.
+Following the divorce, Bette Graham raised Nesmith as a single mother.
+Graham took jobs involving clerical work to design work, eventually attaining the position of executive secretary at Texas Bank and Trust.
+Graham went on to invent the typewriter correction fluid known as Liquid Paper.
+Over the next 25 years, she built the Liquid Paper Corporation into an international company, which she sold to Gillette in 1979.
+She died in 1980 at the age of 56.

-Nesmith attended Thomas Jefferson High School in Dallas, where he participated in choral and drama activities, but enlisted in the U.S. Air Force in 1960 before graduating.
+Nesmith attended Thomas Jefferson High School in Dallas, where he participated in choral and drama activities; he left high school without graduating and enlisted in the U.S. Air Force in 1960.
 He completed basic training at Lackland Air Force Base in San Antonio, was trained as an aircraft mechanic at Sheppard Air Force Base in Wichita Falls, Texas, and was permanently stationed at Clinton-Sherman Air Force Base near Burns Flat, Oklahoma.
-He obtained a GED certificate and was honorably discharged in 1962.
+He obtained a General Educational Development certificate and was honorably discharged in 1962.